Learning in Oak Class

 Children are regularly taught punctuation and grammar skills and are encouraged to use these skills accurately in their written work.

-Reading is so important.
+Developing a love of reading is so important.
 Children are given the opportunity to read at school daily, both individually and with reading buddies.
 In addition, Mrs Lancaster reads to the children every day.

 Comprehension work is completed every week with Mr Lewis.
 Children read and analyse a range of texts and answer questions, further developing their deduction and inferential skills.